dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

   - 843-2, sections 11,12, and 16-21 (39 pages)
   - 844-1, sections 7-9 (20 pages)
   - 844-2, sections 10-16, (37 pages)
+- DF Chapters 7, 8, 9.

-### Full List of Topics
+### Topics

 - Properties of ideals and quotient rings
+- The fundamental isomorphism theorems for rings
 - $I$ maximal iff $R/I$ is a field
 - Zorn's lemma
   - Every vector space has a basis
   - Maximal ideals exist
+  - Construct algebraic field closures
+  - Why it is unnecessary in countable or noetherian rings.

+  > Smith discusses extensively in 844-1.
 - Chinese Remainder Theorem
+- Euclidean algorithm
+- Primes and irreducibles
+- Gaussian integers
 - Localization of a domain
 - Field of fractions
 - Factorization in domains
-- Euclidean algorithm
-- Gaussian integers
-- Primes and irreducibles
+- Factorization in $Z[i]$
 - Characterizations and properties of special rings such as:
   - Euclidean $\implies$ PID $\implies$ UFD
   - Domains